Like all other forms of life on earth, humans are the sum of countless random inherited mutations.

-The statistical approach searches for behavior that differs from what is engaged in by the majority.
-Action, when expressed as a bell-curve, identifies deviant individuals at the extremes of normal distribution, as represented below (modified from Spreitzer, & Sonenshein, 2004):
+The statistical approach searches for behavior that differs from the majority.
+Action, when expressed as a bell curve, identifies deviant individuals at the extremes of normal distribution, as represented below (modified from Spreitzer & Sonenshein, 2004):

-According to Robert Quinn (Quinn, 1996), such individuals–exemplified by world-class athletes, or top-performing managers–stand out from the rest.
+According to Robert Quinn (1996), such individuals – exemplified by world-class athletes or top-performing managers – stand out from the rest.

 Another definition of positive deviance, known as the reactive approach, acknowledges the majority’s reaction to the few’s unusual behavior.
 If the response is not adverse, then the practice is not positively deviant (Dodge, 1985).